marcuscaisey/lox/test/README.md

 - `// prints: <value>` defines a string that should be printed to stdout.
 - `// error: <message>` defines an error message that should be printed to stderr.
+- `// hint: <message>` defines a hint message that should be printed to stderr.

 Both special comments can appear multiple times in a test file.